What is it?

 Rotavirus vaccine should not be given to any infant with a previous history of intussusception (a rare form of bowel blockage) or a congenital abnormality, which pre-disposes them to intussusception.
 Infants with severe combined immunodeficiency disorder (SCID) are also excluded from vaccination.
 The vaccine should also not be administered to an infant with anaphylaxis to a previous dose of Rotavirus vaccine.

 There is evidence from Australian and international research that there is a small increase in intussusception cases in infants who receive the oral rotavirus vaccine.
 Intussusception is a rare condition where the bowel slides or telescopes inside itself causing a blockage.
 Infants may cry, pull up their legs and later have vomiting and sometimes blood in the stools.
 In most cases the cause of intussusception is not known.
 It has been estimated that the increased risk with rotavirus vaccines means an additional six cases per 100,000 infants vaccinated.

-Reviewed by: Georgie Lewis (Clinical manager, SAEFVIC, Murdoch Children’s Research Institute) and Rachael McGuire (SAEFVIC Research Nurse, Murdoch Children’s Research Institute)
+Authors: Georgie Lewis (SAEFVIC Clinical Manager, Murdoch Children’s Research Institute) and Rachael McGuire (SAEFVIC Research Nurse, Murdoch Children’s Research Institute)

 Date: February 2018

 Materials in this section are updated as new information and vaccines become available.
 The Melbourne Vaccine Education Centre (MVEC) staff regularly reviews materials for accuracy.